Future College Roommates and Facebook

 Is this Facebook’s fault?
 No. Perhaps, students aren’t even aware of the importance the entire college experience (roommates, included) plays in socialization aspects.

-Maybe the saying is “curiosity killed the cat” for a reason.
-If you do decide to
+Perhaps the saying is “curiosity killed the cat” for a reason.
+If you do decide to room blind, why not just go into it blind?
+Yes, it may be scary.
+In fact, we can almost guarantee it will be scary.

 Besides, isn’t that really what college is all about in the end?